CJ-Jackson/lispy/README.markdown

 ## Note ##

-Like HTML is suspectible to leakage when forgetting to close tag, unlike HTML it is sandboxed to a variable, while HTML is sandboxed to a page.
+Like HTML it's is suspectible to leakage when forgetting to close tag, unlike HTML it is sandboxed to a variable, while HTML is sandboxed to a page.